husseinkhlawey/Angular-Store-Front/Readme.md

-You will need MongoDB running in the background
+You will need MongoDB running in the background.

 Start by running "node server.js".